RMHolsen/audrey_three/projectnotes.md

     Still fine

 ## BUG HUNT
+-- why the goddamn hell am I getting a leading "" in the topic_ids array when I make or edit a list?
+Does it have something to do with the way I used a collection_check_boxes object instead?
+What the fuck is going onnnnnn.

 ## Stretch Goals
--- Add boolean attribute to projects: active/inactive, give user the ability to toggle on and off -- Build boolean attribute in lists: public/private, give user ability to toggle on and off
+-- Add boolean attribute to projects: active/inactive, give user the ability to toggle on and off -- Build boolean attribute in lists: public/private, give user ability to toggle on and off -- Strip point-of-contact field from sources for now, add in later with a 'notes' field in case there's a scholarship available, someone wants to contact someone about getting a copy of an article, etc etc.